MaksymYarosh/group6_p5/README.txt

-# group6_p5
-# CIS345_Project5

-Maksym Yarosh 2881321 - 50%
-Joseph Spitznagel 2863192 - 50%

-This project implements a Minix Disk Program in C. It provides functionality to interact with a Minix disk image, allowing users to perform operations such as mounting, unmounting, displaying superblock details, traversing the root directory, reading zone content, and showing file contents.
-The program uses low-level system calls (open(), read(), lseek(), etc.) to access the disk image directly.
+This project, titled Minix Disk Program, was developed as part of the CIS345 course, and it aims to provide functionality for interacting with a Minix disk image in C. The program allows users to perform a variety of essential operations on a Minix file system, such as mounting and unmounting a disk image, displaying the superblock details, traversing the root directory, reading zone content, and showing the contents of files within the disk image.
+These operations are carried out using low-level system calls, including open(), read(), and lseek(), which directly interact with the disk image and allow for manual access to the underlying file system structures.

-A makefile has been included for the project.

-just type "make" to create the file "minix_disk_program"
+The project is a collaborative effort, with

+Maksym Yarosh (ID: 2881321) - 50%
+Joseph Spitznagel (ID: 2863192) - 50%,

+For ease of use, a makefile is provided, allowing users to simply type make in the terminal to compile the program, resulting in the executable file minix_disk_program.

-*: the file "imagefile.img" is included in this submission.
-Use this file in the [file] field of minimount.
+Included in the project submission is the disk image file imagefile.img.
+Users are expected to specify this file in the [file] field of the minimount function to load the Minix file system for further operations.

-**: at the time of submission, the traverse function does not work properly.
-There are several possibilities for why this function is not working:
+However, it is important to note that, as of the time of submission, the traverse function does not work properly.
+There are several potential reasons for this issue, including but not limited to:

--improper i-node table offset
+An improper i-node table offset
--incorrect mode for the root i-node
+An incorrect mode for the root i-node
--incorrect reading of the superblock at this time, the possibility of a corrupted image has not been ruled out.
+Issues with reading the superblock correctly
+While the possibility of a corrupted disk image has been considered, it has not been definitively ruled out.
+As a result of these difficulties, time constraints prevented the implementation of the bonus showfile function, which would have allowed users to view the contents of individual files.

-***: difficulties with the traverse function did not permit time to implement the bonus showfile function.
+In summary, the Minix Disk Program provides a fundamental set of tools for interacting with a Minix file system, though there are some issues with certain functions that are still being addressed.
+Future development will aim to resolve these issues and further enhance the program's functionality.

+This version clarifies the project’s goals and the current status of specific features while maintaining the original information.
+It explains the functionality of the program, addresses known issues, and presents the project in a more comprehensive way.